Package Leaflet: Information for the Patient

 Crohn's disease

 Crohn's disease is an inflammatory disease of the intestine.
-If you have Crohn's disease, you will be given other medicines first.
-If you do not respond adequately or do not tolerate those medicines, you may be given IMULDOSA to reduce the signs and symptoms of your disease.
+If you have Crohn's disease, you will first be given other medicines.
+If you do not respond adequately or cannot tolerate these medicines, you may be given IMULDOSA to reduce the signs and symptoms of your disease.

 Do not use IMULDOSA

-If you are not sure if any of the above points apply to you, talk to your doctor or pharmacist before using IMULDOSA.
+If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before using IMULDOSA.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use IMULDOSA.
+Talk to your doctor or pharmacist before starting IMULDOSA.
 Your doctor will check how you are before each treatment.
 Make sure to tell your doctor about any illness you have before treatment.
 Also, tell your doctor if you have recently been near someone who may have tuberculosis.
-Your doctor will examine you and do a test for tuberculosis before using IMULDOSA.
-If your doctor thinks you are at risk of tuberculosis, they may give you medicine to treat it.
+Your doctor will examine you and do a test to detect tuberculosis before using IMULDOSA.
+If your doctor thinks you are at risk of tuberculosis, they may give you medicines to treat it.

 Watch for serious side effects

 IMULDOSA may cause serious side effects, including allergic reactions and infections.
-You must pay attention to certain signs of illness while using IMULDOSA.
-See the complete list of these side effects in “Serious side effects” of section 4.
+You should pay attention to certain signs of illness while using IMULDOSA.
+See the complete list of these side effects in “Serious side effects” in section 4.

 If you are not sure if you have any of these conditions, talk to your doctor or pharmacist before using IMULDOSA.

-Some patients have experienced reactions similar to lupus during treatment with ustekinumab, including lupus skin or lupus-like syndrome.
-Talk to your doctor immediately if you experience a red, raised, and scaly skin rash, sometimes with a darker border, on sun-exposed areas or accompanied by joint pain.
+Some patients have experienced lupus-like reactions during treatment with ustekinumab, including cutaneous lupus or lupus-like syndrome.
+Talk to your doctor immediately if you experience a red, raised, and scaly skin rash, sometimes with a darker border, in areas of the skin exposed to the sun or if they are accompanied by joint pain.

 Heart attacks and strokes

-In a study of patients with psoriasis treated with IMULDOSA, heart attacks and strokes were observed.
-Your doctor will check your risk factors for heart disease and stroke regularly to ensure they are treated properly.
-Seek medical attention immediately if you experience chest pain, weakness, or abnormal sensation in one side of the body, facial paralysis, or abnormalities in speech or vision.
+In a study of patients with psoriasis treated with IMULDOSA, heart attacks and strokes have been observed.
+Your doctor will periodically check your risk factors for heart disease and stroke to ensure they are being treated properly.
+Seek medical attention immediately if you experience chest pain, weakness, or an unusual sensation on one side of the body, facial paralysis, or abnormalities in speech or vision.

 Children and adolescents